-To make the scale edges look sharper or more defined, I used a writing grip to draw a firm line around each tip.
-Then I graduated that line into the shadow cast on the scale in the next layer down.
+To make the scale edges look sharper, or more defined, I used a writing grip on the 2B pencil to draw a line around each tip.
+Then I blended that line into the shadow area next to it so it wouldn’t stand out as a ‘outline.’

-The left side of the cone was in shadow so I darkened it with light hatching made with the side of a 2H pencil.
+Finally, I noticed that the left side of the cone was in shadow, so I darkened it slightly with light over-all hatching made with the side of a 2H pencil.